gdbarron/VenafiTppPS/docs/functions/Find-TppCertificate.md

 ```

 ### -PendingWorkflow
-Include only certificates that have a pending workflow resolution (have an outstanding workflow ticket)
+Only include certificates that have a pending workflow resolution (have an outstanding workflow ticket)

 ```yaml
 Type: SwitchParameter